techno-tim/techno-tim.github.io/_posts/2022-10-01-secret-encryuption-sops.md

 AGE-SECRET-KEY-1HJCRJVK7EE3A5N8CRP8YSDUGZKNW90Y5UR2RGYAS8L279LFP6LCQU5ADNR
 ```

+> *Remember this is a secret so keep this safe* Do not commit this!
+{: .prompt-info }

 move the file and add to our shell

-Remember this is a secret so keep this safe

-Do not commit this!

 ```bash
 mkdir ~/.sops